How do I set usage rights and user access for a course file?

 Manage Usage Rights

 Click the line item for the file .
-Click the Usage Rights icon .
+Click the Options icon and the Manage Usage Rights link .
 You can also click the file's warning icon , or the Files toolbar Manage Usage Rights link .

 Select Usage Right